Bring the Boys Back Home

-"Bring the Boys Back Home" is a song by the English rock band Pink Floyd released on their 1979 album, The Wall.
-The movie version of the song was released as a B-side on the single, "When the Tigers Broke Free".
+"Bring the Boys Back Home" is a song by the English rock band Pink Floyd released on their eleventh studio album, The Wall (1979).
+The film version of the song was released as a B-side on the single, "When the Tigers Broke Free".

 Composition

 As the final notes of the previous song "Vera" decay, the listener hears several snare drums articulating a march beat in 4/4 time, fading in like approaching soldiers.
 The song proves to be polyrhythmic, as this beat continues unchanged while the orchestra, choir, and lead vocals begin in 12/8.

 Roger Waters sings the simple and direct lyric in his upper register, stridently, supported by a choir.
-A IV-V-I chord progression in G major repeats, providing a sense of satisfaction.
+A IV–V–I chord progression in G major repeats, providing a sense of satisfaction.
 This is followed by a reversal, from G to D major with F-sharp in the bass, to C major, which features a tritone movement in the bassline, going from F♯ to C, introducing a sense of instability.
-This progression is a recurring Pink Floyd theme, appearing throughout the album in "Hey You", "Vera", and others, as well as several songs on Waters and company's follow-up concept album on the losses of war, The Final Cut.
+This progression is a recurring Pink Floyd theme, appearing throughout the album in "Hey You", "Vera", and others, as well as several songs on Waters and company's follow-up concept album on the losses of war, The Final Cut (1983).
 Waters and choir exhort, "Bring the boys back home / Don't leave the children on their own".
 On the final iteration, the song climaxes on the relative minor of E minor.
 The choir abruptly drops away, leaving Waters' voice alone, agonised and struggling to sustain the high note (the first B above middle C).
 A lone snare drum also remains, continuing its now-threatening march beat, as insane laughter and voices from Pink's past and present mingle while his manager pounds on his hotel-room door.

 According to songwriter Roger Waters, "Bring the Boys Back Home" is the central, unifying song on The Wall:

 it's partly about not letting people go off and be killed in wars, but it's partly about not allowing rock and roll, or making cars, or selling soap, or getting involved in biological research, or anything that anybody might do not letting that become such an important and 'jolly boy's game' that it becomes more important than friends, wives, children, or other people.